 It’s a win-win situation: you get to keep your job and your benefits, and you can find potential clients for freelance work from your network of acquaintances.

-There are many companies that prefer to engage freelancers rather than employ a full time in-house artist, designer, developer or writers.
+There are many companies that prefer to engage freelancers rather than employ a full-time in-house artist, designer, developer, or writer.
 You can take advantage of that and earn yourself some extra pocket money in the process.

 Freelancing prepares you for a professional career ahead.
 It also harnesses your skills, and for those who catch on fast and who are willing to learn new things, the sky is the limit.

 In the beginning, however, you may find that things may advance slower than expected.
 It’s not easy to convince someone to try something new, let alone pay for a freelancer who has yet to make a name of himself (or herself).
 But as you build your clientele list and become an expert in your field, things will indefinitely become way easier.